xikaos/xikaos/README.md

 # Francisco Budaszewski Zanatta

 ## About Me
 Passionate about software and the impact it has on our lives.
-Currently working for Olist.
+Currently working for NG.CASH.

 ## What am I doing?
-* Building web applications using PHP, Node and React.
+* Building web applications.
 * Studying Software Design and Architecture.
 * Taking care of my bonsai collection, cooking, playing some games and [music](https://open.spotify.com/artist/5KrImsqhLcISL1Q5g9IJ9m).